justinau1145/multi-style-image-transfer/README.md

 ## Features

-- **Regional Style Transfer** - Use SAM to segment image and apply different artistic styles to different parts of the image
+- **Multi-Style Transfer** - Use SAM to segment image and apply different artistic styles to different parts of the image
 - **Intensity Control** - Adjust the style strength using the ***alpha*** parameter
 - **Training Pipeline** - Train decoder on custom content and style datasets